Does the thought of present-shopping fill you with dread?

 - Consider buying online and getting stuff delivered directly to the recipients.
 This is great if you need to send a whole bunch of stuff to a family with several kids.
 (Hello, Amazon!)

-- Buy a couple of generic spare gifts ‘just in case’ – there’s bound to be someone you forgot, or a friend who drops round unexpectedly with a gift for you.
+- Buy a couple of generic spare gifts ‘just in case’.
+There’s bound to be someone you forgot, or a friend who drops round unexpectedly with a gift for you.
 (And if you don’t need them now, you’ll have a few last minute birthday gifts/teacher gifts/hostess gifts in store for the year ahead.)

 - Don’t deliberate!
 As soon as you see something suitable for someone on your list, buy it and tick them off.
 Not every present has to be 100% the best most perfect gift ever, so save time and your sanity.
 Good enough is good enough, especially when they’ll be getting a dozen other gifts at the same time.
-And sometimes, the thing that was ‘just OK’ turns out to be the greatest gift they’ve ever received.
+And sometimes, the thing that you thought was ‘just OK’ turns out to be the greatest gift they’ve ever received.

 My daughter Kipper loves helping in the kitchen, and it’s a terrific opportunity to learn about food and healthy eating while having some good fun too!
 I was delighted to discover these special KinderKitchen knives for children, from Kuhn Rikon.